Lowkey Meaning: What It Means in Text, Slang, and Everyday Conversation

 Does lowkey always mean something is small or subtle?

-Not necessarily.
-Sometimes the feeling is strong, but the speaker chooses to express it calmly.
+Not always.
+Sometimes the feeling is actually strong, but the speaker chooses to express it in a soft way.

 Example: